jonkalev/oldblog/aboutme.md

 <p> Multidisciplinary visual artist and rancher.
   <p>
     Not sure I ever thought I would grow up to be a rancher, my grandfather was a cattleman, as was his and father before him.
 So its defintiely hardwired into my dna.
-    Just when your life and education lead you in ways that seem meaningless I decided to change course and buy my family's ranch. <p>
+    When my life and education lead you in ways that are soulless I changed course and bought my family's ranch.  <p>
     Ranching requires days on end working in solitude.
     It is hard physical work that deeply connects you to the landscape.
 But in that connection is a sublime beauty.
 I try to write about these experiences and photograph my community.